 This is an unfortunate situation because as I said earlier, most people should have no problem losing weight by eating 1600 calories; in fact, most people should be able to lose weight by eating more than 1600 calories.

-To speed up your metabolism back up and make it possible to maintain weight at higher calories or to lose weight on higher calories in the future, you will need to reverse diet.
+To speed up your metabolism back up and make it possible to maintain weight at higher calories or to lose weight at higher calories in the future, you will need to reverse diet.

 What To Do If You’re Not Losing Weight Eating 1600 Calories Per Day